shafik/determine_c_or_cpp/README.md

     ```

 - The Stackoverflow question [Can C++ code be valid in both C++03 and C++11 but do different things?](https://stackoverflow.com/q/23047198/1708801) contains several examples of code that generate different results for C++03 and C++11:
     - New kinds of string literals [...]
 Specifically, macros named R, u8, u8R, u, uR, U, UR, or LR will not be expanded when adjacent to a string literal but will be interpreted as part of the string literal.
-The following code will print **abcdef** in C++03 and **abc** in C++11:
+The following code will print **abcdef** in C++03 and **def** in C++11:

         ```cpp
         #include <cstdio>